 OK, dogs are never going to have perfect breath.
 They wash their private parts with their tongue and eat anything they see on the ground.
 They also sniff other dog’s unmentionables.
-Plus there is no such thing as a breath mint for dogs.
+Plus there is no such thing as a breath mint for dogs and they don’t care about oral health.

-This means you need to make it a major priority in the care of your dog to look after their mouth.
+This means you need to make dental health and oral care a major priority in the care of your dog – look after their mouth.
 And that means brushing their teeth.

 Brushing a Dog’s Teeth – An Exercise In Patience